carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 4. (20 min) Remove the bay leaf, add the vegetables, and simmer for 20 more minutes.
    Stir the soup occasionally.
 6. (1 day) Leave the soup for one day.
-   Reheat before serving and add a sliced smoked sausage (vegetarian options are also welcome).
+   Re-heat before serving and add a sliced smoked sausage (vegetarian options are also welcome).
    Season with pepper and salt.

 Imagine you are cooking alone.